 In the 18th and 19th centuries, many major cities had assembly rooms.
 They provided an elegant location for high society to gather for balls and concerts.
 These venues were one of the few public places that women could visit, although unmarried women needed a chaperone.

-Newcastle’s Assembly Rooms are located in a fabulous Georgian building on Fenkle Street.
+Newcastle’s Assembly Rooms are located in a fabulous Georgian building on Fenkle Street, a stone’s throw from the Central Station.
 Designed by William Newton, they opened in June 1776, on Midsummer’s night (surely a magical night, if ever there was one!).
 The inscription on its foundation stone, laid in 1774, reads “Rooms dedicated to the most elegant recreation”.
+The nobility, gentry and other well-to-do citizens raised the funds necessary to build the assembly rooms.

 But who is the Grey Lady?

-According to legend, on December 31, 1777, a rowdy group of wealthy men gathered to celebrate the New Year.
+Vanessa Histon relates the legend in her book Ghosts of Grainger Town.
+According to the story, on December 31, 1777, a rowdy group of wealthy men gathered to celebrate the New Year.
 The drink flowed and the behaviour grew increasingly bawdy.
 Eventually one of the young men ordered his wife to dance naked for his friends.
 This being the 18th century, she did as he demanded.

 After all, at this point, a wife was little more than her husband’s property.